insight-creative/Insight-Creative-2021/content/categories/media/_index.md

 ---
 title: Media
 category_title: Media insights
-description: Peek beyond the buyer’s curtain for intel on ad options, strategy and determining campaign success.
+description: Peek beyond the buyer’s curtain for ad options, strategy and how to determine campaign success.
 ---